Brought to you with the help of ANZ Australia

 If you’re flying into London City airport, take the DLR.

-While it’s the closest airport to the city center, London City Airport can be a real pain to get to if you don’t plan in advance.
+While it’s the closest airport to the city centre, London City Airport can be a real pain to get to if you don’t plan in advance.
 The DLR is an overground system connecting East London to the Underground network.
 If you are staying on the District (green) line or near Bank station, the DLR will be easy for you to use to access City Airport.

 The airport is located in Zone 3 and Oyster cards can be used to access the airport.